jose011974/Python-Video-Downloader/README.md

 There are times where you don't want the person in question to see the file you have sent right away on Discord.
 Maybe its a picture of your sweet ride.
 This is where Spoiling comes in.
 The script will append "SPOILER" to the prefix and allow you to send files automatically spoiled.

+# Opening Unsupported URLs

+I'm not saying that someone will have over more than 1 unsupported URL, but in the event that it happens, I don't think you'd want to open each one manually.

+So this option will open each URL with your default browser.
+I suggest you only have one window open and wait until the program is finished.

+**IF YOU HAVE MORE THAN AT LEAST 10 URLs, I SUGGEST YOU NOT USE THIS FEATURE UNLESS YOU HAVE THE MEMORY FOR IT.
+I AM NOT RESPONSIBLE FOR YOUR COMPUTER CRASHING WHEN YOU RUN OUT OF MEMORY**

 # Errors

 I have a basic error handing system in place.
 There are 4 error messages in place and more will be added as problems arise.